cassini1010/documentations/docs/pythonBuiltIns.md

 `reverse()` is used on the list and it modifies the original list into reversed list.

-On the other hand `reversed()` is a builtin funciton in python that reverses the original list and provids a new list.
+On the other hand `reversed()` is a builtin function in python that reverses the original list and provide a new list.
 The original list remains unchanged.

 ```python
 lst_ = [1,2,3,4,5,6,7,8,9,0]